Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: http://www.romaniaregala.ro

-Worshiped by the Army and the peasants, Queen Maria was already a legend at the end of the war.
-She was Romania’s informal representative of the Peace Conference from Paris (1919) where her reputation, connections, and devotion helped Romania secure the union acts.
+Worshiped by the army and the peasants, Queen Maria was already a legend at the end of the war.
+She was Romania’s informal representative of the Peace Conference from Paris (1919) where her reputation, connections, and devotion helped Romania secure the recognition of its new borders.

 One of her favorite residences, Bran Castle, is today Romania’s most visited landmark.

-Young Prince Mihai became king, in 1927, when he was only six years old, after his grandfather’s death.
-Dethroned by his own father in 1930, Carol II, Mihai (1921-2017) became king again in 1940, after his father abdicated and Romania had lost close to one-third of its territory during the events of the Second World War.
+Young Prince Mihai became king, in 1927, at only six years old, after his grandfather’s death.
+Dethroned by his father in 1930, Mihai (1921-2017) became king again in 1940, after his father abdicated once more.
+At this point, Romania had lost close to one-third of its territory during the events of WW2.

-After arresting General Ion Antonescu (1944), who was the de facto ruler of Romania since 1940, King Mihai declared war on Germany when its troops were still stationed in Bucharest, trying to assassin him.
-It was a courageous move that hurried the end of the war, but that, unfortunately, couldn’t stop the occupation of the country by the Soviet army.
+After arresting General Ion Antonescu in 1944, the de facto ruler of Romania since 1940, King Mihai declared war on Germany.
+He acted while German troops were still in Bucharest, trying to assassinate him.
+It was a courageous move that hurried the end of the war.
+Unfortunately, it couldn’t stop the occupation of the country by the Soviet army in the following months.

 King Mihai